-According to the Department of Social Development's 2018 projections, Prince Albert currently has a population of 14 607, rendering it the second smallest municipal area within the CKD.
-This total is estimated to increase to 15 613 by 2024 which equates to an a 1.1 per cent growth rate, slightly lower the estimated population growth of the CKD of 1.4 per cent (SEP, 2018:5).
+According to the Department of Social Development's 2018 projections, Prince Albert municipal area currently has a population of 14 609, rendering it the second smallest municipal area within the Western Cape.
+This total is estimated to increase to 15 613 by 2024 which equates to an a 1.1 per cent growth rate, slightly lower the estimated population growth of the CKD of 1.4 per cent (SEP, 2019:5).